How to calculate market size

 What to look out for when calculating market size

-Before starting to calculate, it’s worth understanding that calculating the size of a market opens in new window means being objective about the facts: it is not about interpreting market information to support your business case opens in new window.
+Before starting to calculate, it's worth understanding that calculating market size means being objective about the facts: it is not about interpreting market information to support your business case.

-If the data reveals problems, such as lack of local customers opens in new window, it’s a red flag that means it may not be profitable to launch your business in that location, for example.
+If the market size data reveals problems, such as lack of local customers, it's a red flag that means it may not be profitable to launch your business in that location, for example.

 Markets aren't static – they develop and change – and you'll need to factor in market trends, such as new technologies or consumer buying habits.

-Calculating the size of a potential market relies on assumptions but it will help you think about market trends and their impact on your new business.
+Calculating market size relies on assumptions but it will help you think about market trends and their impact on your new business.

 Make sure to monitor market trends and think about how they could impact your business, even once you've migrated from start up to an established business.